MantajSingh/MQTT-Google-Cloud/README.md

 sudo mosquitto –v

-to use the MQTT to transfer data to other computers, you need to add the two lines in the mosquito.conf file it is in etc /mosquitto
+to use the MQTT to transfer data to other computers, you need to add the two lines in the mosquitto.conf file it is in etc /mosquitto

 listener 1883